-Remuneration Remuneration paid for services rendered under Article 2 (1) of the Certified Public Accountant Law 84 million yen Remuneration paid for another service than described above Total cash and other compensation paid by the Company and its subsidiaries 88 million yen
+Remuneration Remuneration paid for services rendered under Article 2 (1) of the Certified Public Accountants Act 85 million yen Remuneration paid for other services than those described above Total cash and other compensation paid by the Company and its subsidiaries 89 million yen

 - Note: 1.
 ASB has consented to the amount of remuneration, etc. of the Accounting Auditor under Article 399 (1) of the Compnaies Act after checking and evaluating the contents of the audit plan for the period explained by the said Auditor, the performance of audit services of the previous period and the basis for calculation upon which the remuneration is estimated, judging that the amount is at a reasonabel level as compared with the past actual amounts and remunerations of other companies in the same industry. - 2.
 Under the audit contract with the Accounting Auditor, specific separation is not, or practically cannot be, made between the audit fees payable for auditing services rendered under the Companies Act and the ones rendered under the Financial Instruments and Exchange Act.
-The above amount paid for services as provided under Article 2 (1) of the Certified Public Account Law shows the total for services rendered for these two audits. - 3.
+The above amount paid for services as provided under Article 2 (1) of the Certified Public Accounts Act shows the total for services rendered for these two audits. - 3.
 One of the Company's principal subsidiaries, PETRO PROGRESS PTE LTD, is audited by a different accounting auditor from the Company's accounting auditor.

-3. Any other service rendered by Accounting Auditor than auditing
+3. Any other Services rendered by Accounting Auditor than Auditing